mearashadowfax/ScrewFast/README.md

 Please note that smooth scrolling can affect accessibility and performance on some devices, so be sure to test it comprehensively across different environments.

+> [!NOTE]
-If you would like to remove Lenis and return to the browser's default scrolling behavior, simply comment out or delete these lines from the `MainLayout.astro` file.
+> If you would like to remove Lenis and return to the browser's default scrolling behavior, simply comment out or delete these lines from the `MainLayout.astro` file.

 ### GSAP Integration